16th National Congress of the Chinese Communist Party: Inner party democracy

 Out of the nearly 200 Central Committee that was elected by the Congress, it is possible to judge from the number of votes cast in favour the delegates who lacked support in the party.
 Huang Ju, who was made Vice-Premier in 2003, had the fewest votes in favour, with more than 300 delegates voting against him.
 Others in the bottom seven, in order from least popular, were Li Changchun (CCP propaganda chief), Zhang Gaoli (then Shandong Party Chief), Jia Qinglin (CPPCC Chairman), Xi Jinping (then Zhejiang Party chief), Li Yizhong, and Chen Zhili (made State Councilor).
 Shanghai party chief Chen Liangyu ranked tenth from last, while Beijing party chief Liu Qi ranked twelfth from last.

-The trend seems to reflect that many Politburo Standing Committee members were extremely unpopular within the party, and that their subsequent positioning is the result of power bargaining between top leaders alone, and not a collective decision by the party.
+Policy changes

+Jiang Zemin's Go Out policy was incorporated into the report of the 16th National Congress.
+The Report stated that going out was a "major measure taken in a new stage of China's reform and opening movement".
+Academic Wendy Leutert writes that the Report marked a change from earlier statements on the Go Out policy by proposing a comprehensive and long-term economic shift towards an international focus.

+Construction of a social credit system was announced during the 16th National Congress.
+The central government did not have a specific vision for what a finished system might look like and local governments would be allowed to develop pilot programs that could inform the larger policy approach.

+At the Congress, Jiang set a goal of achieving comprehensive xiaokang by 2020.
+Hu Jintao later reiterated this goal at the 17th Party Congress and the 18th Party Congress.